Reading the heatmap

 Filters

-Use the filters at the top to refine the heatmap:
+Use the filters at the top to refine the heatmap:- Date range — Focus on a specific time period

 - Projects — Show only sites within selected projects